14 Tips for Increasing Law Firm Profitability

 The more business you have, the less realistic it is to stop what you're doing and pick up the phone for a 10-minute call each time your clients have a question.
 However, making your clients wait for a status update on their case may quickly agitate them.
 Offering a solution like a client portal provides instant client service without you having to sacrifice your productivity.

 Clients can log in to their own communication portal where they can access any important documents and notes related to their case, and even send you a message.
-A CRM like Lawmatics makes it possible to see all of your client interactions in one single place, so it's easy to follow your communication when your clients have questions.
+Legal software like Lawmatics makes it possible to see all of your client interactions in one single place, so it's easy to follow your communication when your clients have questions.

-In addition to a client communication portal, Lawmatics client intake software and legal CRM comes with two-way SMS messaging.
+In addition to a client portal software for law firms, Lawmatics client intake software and legal CRM comes with two-way SMS messaging.
 Since not all clients have the same communication preferences or access, offering SMS is a great way to make your clients feel even more connected to you.

 6. Offer Automated Appointment Scheduling